Rebilly/rebilly-js-token/README.md

 Rebilly.js powers your checkout form and removes the need to send sensitive customer information directly to your servers.
 Use the library to generate payment tokens to reduce the scope of PCI DSS compliance.

+### Rebilly API Spec
+The library uses the payment token endpoint from the Rebilly API.
+See the [Rebilly API spec](https://rebilly.github.io/RebillyAPI/) for more details.

 ## Including Rebilly.js

 Add Rebilly.js to your page using one of the following CDN providers, preferably at the bottom before the `</body>`.